UPDATED JULY 1, 2025

 Writing for the web is a skill

-Writing for the web is completely different than writing for print and it needs a different kind of know-how.
+Writing for the web is a completely different skill than writing for print and it needs a different kind of know-how.

 This is because people read differently on a screen to the way they would read a book or newspaper.